CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 Some parts of the main CDDA sidebar are now moddable, meaning they are data-driven and can be customized simply by editing JSON files, without recompiling the game.

-You can add the custom sidebar via the Sidebar Options menu `}` by enabling the "Custom" section.
+You can add a custom sidebar section to your regular sidebar via the Sidebar Options menu `}` by enabling the "Custom" section from the left-hand column for any of the regular sidebar layouts (classic, labels, narrow etc.)

+You can also switch to an (almost) completely custom layout, by selecting "custom" from the right-hand column.
+This layout is built directly from the "root_layout" widget, with rows you can rearrange according to your preference; see [Root layouts](#root-layouts).

+In both cases, you can further customize your sidebar widgets by modifying (or modding) the JSON that describes them.
+This document explains how they work.

 ## About widgets